qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 .. index::
    single:main window

-When |qg| starts, you are presented with the GUI as shown in the figure (the numbers 1 through 5 in yellow circles are discussed below).
+When QGIS starts, you are presented with the GUI as shown in the figure (the numbers 1 through 5 in yellow circles are discussed below).

 .. _fig_startup: